-The AC input On/Off LED should be RED.
-The red Alarm LED may

-be lighted since all loads are disconnected, a low current alarm condition and the AC power is off.
+The green AC input ON/OFF LED should be off.
+The red Alarm LED may be lit since all loads are disconnected, a low current alarm condition and the AC power is off.
 The low voltage alarm may be activated.
 The factory-installed or user-edited setup will specify the low current alarm value.

 - No battery string connected The 2-line display will not be active.
 The capacitors will charge when the AC input breaker is closed in step 6.
 Both the output current and voltage will build up gradually, provided some load is connected. - 5.
-At the user's AC electrical service panel, switch the AC circuit breaker on to power the charger. - 6.
+At the user's AC electrical service panel, switch the AC circuit breaker On to power the charger. - 6.
 At the charger, switch the AC input breaker on.
 The DC output current will build up gradually due to the "walk-in" or "soft-start" characteristic of the equipment.
 The green AC on/off LED should be on.